namalkanti/namalkanti.github.io/content/articles/Lab/RustAndKotlin.md

 <a name="6/4/2020"></a>
 # 6/4/2020 - Discussion:Rust and Rocket
-I was initially introduced to Rust when Mozilla began using it for their rendering engine.
+I was initially introduced to Rust when Mozilla began using it for their firefox rendering engine.
 The concepts of being safe with memory and fixing issues during compilation appealled to me.
 When discord released their Rust api, a friend of mine and I implemented a small chat bot.
 I learned the basics of rust through this project.
 I found it to be verbose, but I